katrintirok/python-environmental-lesson/_episodes/00-Before we start.md

 **`scripts/`** This would be the location to keep your python scripts for different analyses or plotting, and potentially a separate folder for your functions (more on that later).
 You may want additional directories or subdirectories depending on your project needs, but these should form the backbone of your working directory.
 For this workshop, we will need a `data/` folder to store our raw data, and we will create later a `data_output/` folder when we learn how to export data as CSV files.

-(add work directory graph as in R lesson)

 ## Interacting with Python
 The basis of programming is that we write down instructions for the computer to follow, and then we tell the computer to follow those instructions.
 We write, or code, instructions in python because it is a common language that both the computer and we can understand.
 We call the instructions commands and we tell the computer to follow the instructions by executing (also called running) those commands.